yeshealer/circles-of-peace/README.md

 ![Circles4Impact @ welo.space](https://i.imgur.com/POdJTEK.png)

->> These virtual spaces, will be launched @  circlesforimpact . org in the following weeks.
-Not there yet.
+>> These virtual spaces, will be designed together, and launched @  circlesforimpact . org throughout the following weeks/months with joint efforts by artists, designers, developers, community catalyzers, policy makers and people of any peaceful background.

 >> spoiler: those circles will not be that isolated or dedicated to only one goal/problem to solve.
 It's all connected, we'll see a lot combinatorics and fusions in their states of coexistance.